ONLINE TEEN SAFETY GUIDE

-At the same time, however, online games, just like neighborhood sports, can be an occasion for trash talk which then escalates into harassment or bullying.
-Especially for a teen whose social life revolves around their online community, the effect can be traumatic.
-As with other types of bullying, keep tabs on your teen’s mood and behavior, and try to look out for signs that you might have a problem.
+At the same time, however, online games, just like neighborhood sports, can be an occasion for trash talk which then escalates to harassment or bullying.
+Especially for a teen whose social life revolves around an online community, the effect can be traumatic.
+As with other types of bullying, keep tabs on your teen’s mood and behavior, and try to look for signs that you might have a problem.
 Nor is bullying the only risk that online games present.
-Often such games will include forums for online communication, and these forums can serve as tools for predators in exactly the same way that social media can.
+Often games will include forums for online communication, and these can serve as tools for predators in the same way as social media.

-- Lack of interest in other activities, and neglect of hygeine, schoolwork, or other responsibilities, whether in the household or outside of it.
+Lack of interest in other activities, and neglect of hygiene, schoolwork, or other responsibilities, whether in the household or outside of it.

-If you suspect that your teen may be addicted to online gaming, the first approach—as always—is to talk to them.
-Try to set limits and seek to tie the privilege of gaming to any responsibilities they may be neglecting.
+If you suspect that your teen may be addicted to gaming, the first approach, as always, is to talk to them.
+Try to set limits and seek to tie the privilege of gaming to responsibilities they may be neglecting.
 If these approaches don’t work, you might want to try counseling or other professional help.
-A videogame addiction is unlikely to be as damaging or difficult to overcome as an addiction to alcohol or drugs, but soldiering on against it without help is just as likely to damage your relationship with your teen.
+A video game addiction is unlikely to be as damaging or difficult to overcome as an addiction to alcohol or drugs, but soldiering on against it without help is just as likely to damage your relationship with your teen.

 Should My Teen Have a Blog?